icub-tech-iit/documentation/mkdocs/FT_sensor_calibration/docs/FT_sensor_calibrations.md

 -	Connect the F/T sensor , CAN-USB, and ST-LINK2 to the STRAIN_PROGRAM_INT as per [**Fig10**](../img/Fig10-CAN-USB_with-its_cables_and_connection_with_FT_SENSOR.jpg)  (and them to the PC):

 -	Browse to “C:\icub-tech\icub-firmware-build\CAN\strain2\st-link” and run “st-link_STRAIN2.bat” (this will flash the bootloader/application)
--	Open the Virtual Machine and check that the ESD USB-CAN is attached to it (see picture below)
+-	Open the Virtual Machine (user icub, pw icub) and check that the ESD USB-CAN is attached to it (see picture below)

 <img src ="../img/FIG17_Virtual_machine_check.jpg" height = 500px>
 Figure 17